spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

 ## Add authorization to Mailcoach UI

-By default, you should only use Mailcoach (as package) on a local environment.
+By default, you can only use Mailcoach (as package) on a local environment.
 To use it in another environment, you need to register a gate check.
 Head over to [the section on authorizing users](/docs/v2/package/using-the-ui/authorizing-users) to learn more.

 ## Specifying a timezone